Back Surgery Something to Cheer about for Julie Yater

 Back pain threatened Julie’s quality of life — and her way of life.
 She started seeing a physical therapist, tried dry needling for intramuscular stimulation and later went to a pain management doctor for steroid injections.
 Despite her best efforts, she only got temporary relief from the severe pain.

 “It affected everything I did, from sleeping at night to changing positions,” Julie recalls.
 “I would wake up probably over 20 times a night.
 Getting out of bed, my husband would have to help me.
 Getting ready for work, he would have to help me put on my shoes.”

-Julie turned to sports medicine specialist and orthopedic spine surgeon Carson Fairbanks, M.D., at Fort Worth Orthopedics, a Texas Health Physicians Group practice.
+Julie turned to sports medicine specialist and orthopedic spine surgeon Carson Fairbanks, M.D., at Texas Health Orthopedic Specialists, a Texas Health Physicians Group practice.
 Dr. Fairbanks did a thorough evaluation and took X-rays of Julie’s spine.
 The images revealed that the unrelenting pain Julie was experiencing was the result of instability in her back.
 Several vertebrae in her spine were moving abnormally, causing her issues.

 After getting limited relief with prior conservative therapies, Julie knew she needed to try something more permanent, but Dr. Fairbanks’ recommendation came as a bit of a shock.
 Julie needed spinal fusion surgery to get her moving again.

 “I cried to him, thinking I was too young to have surgery,” Julie admits.
 “He assured me that to have some sort of relief the only thing that could happen was to have back surgery.”